Passed participants in Thailand

 +Course Credits

-Upon the successful completion of this Faculty-Led Program Abroad, students will earn TWO credits.
-Please see the following information for the credit based on your Seneca program.
+Upon successful completion of the Faculty-Led Program Abroad, students will earn TWO following Seneca course credit:

 HTM